FBI Testimony on Trump Assassination & Netanyahu Speech Pt. 2

 It's actually the biggest thing that makes them lose agents is the fitness test.

-They actually have a compared to other law enforcement agencies, they do have a fair I think D EA has the hardest fitness test and the Marshalls, but they do have uh a pretty good fitness test.
+I think DEA has the hardest fitness test and the Marshalls, but they do have a pretty good fitness test.

 I ain't gonna lie, I've done it before.

-Um you do have to be fairly fit to pass it.
+You do have to be fairly fit to pass it.

-I mean, it was a joke for me.
+If you, I mean, it was a joke for me.

-Come on, I'm this is what I do.
+This is what I do.

-But you know, for a general person, I can see how they would struggle with it.
+But, you know, for a general person, I can see how they would struggle with it.

 Could get us information that's substantial.

-Do me a favor, guys, open up a tab on YouTube.
+Open up a tab on YouTube.

-I'll drop the link in the Rumble chat and uh watch it on YouTube as well so we can get more viewers on YouTube so this thing can go out there and hit the algorithm a little bit harder because fucking the older stream went down, which pissed me off because OBS crashed on me.
+I'll drop the link in the Rumble chat and watch it on YouTube as well so we can get more viewers on YouTube so this thing can go out there and hit the algorithm a little bit harder because fucking the older stream went down which pissed me off because OBS crashed on me.

 So I'll put the link in here for you guys.